Who else is on the meditation app market

 Cuts costs.
 If you want to develop an app for different mobile platforms, you won’t have to hire two separate development teams.
 Maintaining code quality is easy, too — you’ll spend less money on developers restructuring your code to fix issues.

 Helps to make adjustments to your product as you go.
-One of the main reasons startups release MVPs is to test market hypotheses — see what works and what needs to be changed.
+One of the main reasons startups release MVPs is to test market hypotheses and see what works and what needs to be changed.
 React Native lends itself to this idea well.
 Even if your funding and resources are limited, you can seamlessly add or remove functionality.
 Thought of some killer features?
 Integrate them into the next update of your MVP.
-The “select your age” slider in your meditation app feels clunky and buttons look better?
+Think the “select your age” slider in your meditation app feels clunky, and the buttons look better?
 Replace one with the other without rewriting your entire codebase.

 How to create a meditation app